ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/scene-walkthrough.md

 ![Environment](environment-mesh-light.png "Environment")

 ## ML-Core
-A group of machine language managers:
+A group of various managers:

 ![ML-Core](ml-core.png "ML-Core")

 ## Agents Settings
-Will be our focus:
+This component of the scene will be our focus.
+Agent Settings contains:

-- Has a Battle Environment Controller script
+- A Battle Environment Controller script
 - A Camera
 - 2 characters ( Player and NPC, who will be fighting each other)
     * Both are setup with ML